Cold Plunge Care Guide

 See Maintenance Plans 📞 (619) 289-9282

-This guide reflects The Cold Standard's general service practices for residential and light-commercial cold plunges in the San Diego area.
+This guide reflects The Cold Standard's general service practices for residential and light-commercial cold plunges in the markets we serve.
 Specific dosing depends on your water volume, usage, equipment, and source water — your technician sets the exact amounts for your unit.
 Commercial and public facilities carry additional regulatory requirements; see our Compliance page.
 Always follow the safety directions on every product label.